vtexdocs/help-center-content/docs/known-issues/en/the-save-new-card-option-does-not-work-when-using-3-d-secure-3ds.md

 ---
-title: 'The "Save new card" option does not work when using 3-D Secure (3DS)'
+title: "The 'Save new card' option does not work when using 3-D Secure (3DS)"
 id: 20INELA5LVhY1XqFWG7047
 status: PUBLISHED
 createdAt: 2021-06-15T17:10:05.803Z